maverick4code/Building-AI-Browser-Agents/README.md

 # 🤖 Building AI Browser Agents

-Welcome to the **AI Browser Agents** project!
-This repository contains Jupyter notebooks, code implementations, and notes inspired by the [Building AI Browser Agents](https://learn.deeplearning.ai/courses/building-ai-browser-agents/lesson/ee5yw/introduction) course by **DeepLearning.AI**, created in collaboration with **AGI Inc.** and taught by **Div Garg** and **Naman Garg**.

-This course and project explore how to create **autonomous agents** capable of interacting with websites — from navigating the DOM to filling forms and summarizing content — using powerful decision-making frameworks like **Monte Carlo Tree Search (MCTS)** and **AgentQ**.
+This course and project explore how to create **autonomous agents** capable of interacting with websites, from navigating the DOM to filling forms and summarizing content — using powerful decision-making frameworks like **Monte Carlo Tree Search (MCTS)** and **AgentQ**.

 ---